MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

  - If you’re an organization or a developer creating consumer apps, and you need add authentication and customer identity and access management (CIAM) to your application to allow extrnal guests access.
 For more information, see [External ID overview](../../external-id/external-identities-overview.md)

  - If you want to enable your employees to collaborate with business partners and guests and allow secure access through invitation or self-service sign-up.
 Determine the level of access guests have to the Microsoft Entra tenant that contains your employees and organizational resources, which is a tenant in a workforce configuration.
-For more information, seeb[Overview: B2B collaboration with external guests for your workforce](../../external-id/what-is-b2b.md)
+For more information, see [Overview: B2B collaboration with external guests for your workforce](../../external-id/what-is-b2b.md)

 ## License Requirements